12 gruesome songs about serial killers

 One of the most notorious serial killers in the history of serial killers, Jeffrey Dahmer became known as the Milwaukee Cannibal after killing 17 men and boys between 1978 and 1991.
-He didn’t just kill them, though, his crimes involved rape and dismemberment, necrophilia and cannibalism.
+He didn’t just murder them, though: his crimes involved rape and dismemberment, necrophilia and cannibalism.
 It really puts the line ‘Have you ever tasted skin?’ from this frenzied, frantic and ferocious opener of 2000’s Relationship Of Command in a whole new light, doesn’t it?
 It’s made all the more intense because it’s in the first person, putting you right inside Jeffrey’s incredibly twisted and tortured head.

 Rammstein – Mein Teil (Armin Meiwes)

-Okay, sure, Armin Meiwes – also known as The Butcher Master and The Rotenburg Cannibal – isn’t actually a serial killer because he only murdered one person.
+Okay, sure, Armin Meiwes – also known as The Butcher Master and The Rotenburg Cannibal – isn’t actually a serial killer because he murdered one person.
 But the way in which he did so is so screwed up and disgusting that it inspired Rammstein to write this song.
 Mein Teil (which translates as My Part) tells the story of how Armin, thanks to a website for people with cannibal fetishes, found a victim, Bernd Brandes, who was willing to be killed and eaten.
 The pair lopped off Bernd’s penis and tried to cook it and eat it.
-He suffered massive blood loss and was drifting in and out of consciousness before Armin Meiwes stabbed him in the throat and hung his body on a meat hook.
+He suffered massive blood loss and was drifting in and out of consciousness before Armin stabbed him in the throat and hung his body on a meat hook.
 Which is perfect fodder for a Rammstein song, isn’t it?